 You can use our SiteGround coupon to get 83% off for the first year of your hosting.

 You can also go for a premium WordPress template for your site.
 Unlike free WordPress templates, these templates come with extra features and priority support.
-See our expert selection of best responsive WordPress themes for some great premium templates that you can use.
+See our expert selection of the best responsive WordPress themes for some great premium templates that you can use.

 For more website features, you need to use a combination of free + paid plugin addons.